 Sometimes, there are bigger issues at play than just feeling unmotivated or uninspired.
 When you have no motivation, what to do when you have no motivation can also be a sign that you need to seek professional help.

 What will help with your mood and energy levels?

-There are lots of things that have been shown to help with moods such as: exercise, socializing with friends/family, eating healthy foods (whatever makes you happy!), reading a good book, or watching tv show/movie without stressors (no worries about what will happen next), etc.
+There are lots of things that have been shown to help with moods such as exercise, socializing with friends/family, eating healthy foods (whatever makes you happy!), reading a good book, or watching tv shows/movies without stressors (no worries about what will happen next), etc.

-I’ll give you some tips on how to get out of that funk so we can get back in action!
+I’ll give you some tips on how to get out of that funk so we can get back into action!